 Don’t organize what you can declutter!

-I have been guilty of this at times.
 It’s so much easier to stay organized when you have less stuff.

 I have a lot of craft supplies.
 I have spent a lot of time over the years organizing and reorganizing my craft supplies.
-But here’s the thing: Every time I went to use the craft supplies, I had to dig around through tons of beads, sequins, and paper scraps that I never use to get to the items I needed.
+But here’s the thing: Every time I went to use the craft supplies, I had to dig around through tons of beads, sequins, and paper scraps that I never used to get to the items I needed.
 By the time I found what I wanted, everything was all unorganized again!